metaSATOKEN/Dynamic-Subjective-Theory-of-Consciousness/IQ.md

 We validate the model using synchronized neural networks, EEG semantic ignition detection, and structured mixture embeddings.
 Although the integration loop's feedback efficacy could not be statistically confirmed under small-scale settings, we frame this as a robustness boundary and propose a community-driven exploration challenge.
 All theoretical derivations, Python implementations, and standardized experimental protocols are openly provided.

-**Keywords**: Semantic dynamics, prediction error, von Mises–Fisher, phase transition, integration loop, information geometry, consciousness modeling
+**Keywords:** Semantic dynamics, prediction error, von Mises–Fisher, phase transition, integration loop, information geometry, consciousness modeling

-## **Introduction**
+## Introduction

 The emergence of structured meaning from distributed neuronal activity remains one of the core challenges in consciousness science and cognitive modeling.
 While classical models of brain function emphasize either dynamical synchrony or information-theoretic constraints independently, a unified account capturing the semantics of mental content remains elusive.